Health and safety hazards of 3D printing: Emissions

+As the industry expands and transforms, 3D printing's advancements have been both technical and commercial.
+Beginning to be adopted around the world inside classrooms, medical institutions, orthodontist offices, and private residences, potential risks are ever more increasing.

 Emissions from fused filament printers can include a large number of ultrafine particles and volatile organic compounds (VOCs).
 The toxicity from emissions varies by source material due to differences in size, chemical properties, and quantity of emitted particles.
-Excessive exposure to VOCs can lead to irritation of the eyes, nose, and throat, headache, loss of coordination, and nausea and some of the chemical emissions of fused filament printers have also been linked to asthma.
-Based on animal studies, carbon nanotubes and carbon nanofibers sometimes used in fused filament printing can cause pulmonary effects including inflammation, granulomas, and pulmonary fibrosis when at the nanoparticle size.
+Excessive exposure to VOCs can lead to irritation of the eyes, nose, and throat, headaches, cancer, and damage to the liver, kidneys, and central nervous system, while some of the chemical emissions of fused filament printers have also been linked to asthma.
+Based on animal studies, carbon nanotubes and carbon nanofibers sometimes used in fused filament printing can cause pulmonary effects, including inflammation, granulomas, and pulmonary fibrosis when at the nanoparticle size.
 A National Institute for Occupational Safety and Health (NIOSH) study noted particle emissions from a fused filament peaked a few minutes after printing started and returned to baseline levels 100 minutes after printing ended.
-Workers may also inadvertently transport materials outside the workplace on their shoes, garments, and body, which may pose hazards for other members of the public.
+Workers may also inadvertently transport materials outside the workplace on their shoes, garments, and bodies, potentially posing hazards for other members of the public.

 Laser sintering and laser beam melting systems for additive manufacturing have become more important recently.
 The Institute for Occupational Safety and Health (IFA) together with German social accident insurance institutions conducted a measurement program on inhalation exposure to hazardous substances during laser deposition welding and laser beam melting with alloyed steels and nickel-, aluminium- and titanium-based alloys.
 No chromium(VI) compounds were detected in the workplace air during the process when materials containing chromium were processed, and the assessment criteria were complied with during processes with the other metal powders.
 One reason for this is that the machines are usually operated with encapsulation or dust extraction in order to achieve the required product quality.
-Since many work steps before and after the process including the handling of powder or powdered parts are performed manually or semi-automatically, there are huge effects on the degree of inhalation exposure and the measured values vary broadly.
+Since many work steps before and after the process (including the handling of powder itself or powdered parts) are performed manually or semi-automatically, there are huge effects on the degree of inhalation exposure and the measured values vary broadly.
 It is therefore difficult to derive tailored measures for these processes.

 Carbon nanoparticle emissions and processes using powder metals are highly combustible and raise the risk of dust explosions.
-At least one case of severe injury was noted from an explosion involved in metal powders used for fused filament printing.
+Two especially hazardous nanometals are aluminum an titanium, both of which are widely used in metal powder 3D printing processes.
+At least one case of severe injury was noted from an explosion involving metal powders used for fused filament printing.